 The key to the design of May Cottage B&B is to keep the balance between maintaining the Victorian building whilst offering the comfort today’s guest requires.

 All rooms at May Cottage are designed for comfort.
 We start with a quality mattress on a good bed, for a great night’s rest.
 All our rooms have SuperKing beds, which are 6 feet wide.
-Two of the rooms can also be set up as two singles.
+One of the rooms can also be set up as two singles.

 Rooms are double glazed with individually thermostatically controlled radiators, so you can have the level of warmth you want.
-A pressurised boiler/hot water system means hot showers or baths are available morning and night.
+A pressurised boiler/hot water system means hot showers or bath are available morning and night.
 All rooms have tea and coffee making facilities.